Poojavpatel/Tech-stack/System Design/README.md

 # System design basics

 ## Key Characteristics of Distributed Systems
-### Scalability
+### 1. Scalability
-* Capability of a system, process, or a network to grow and manage increased demand
+* Capability of a system, process, or a network <ins>to grow and manage increased demand</ins>
 * **Horizontal Scaling - Adding more servers into your pool of resources**
 * **Vertical Scaling - Increasing capacity of a server (adding more ram, cpu, memory)**
 scaling beyond that capacity often involves downtime and comes with an upper limit

 <br/>

-### Reliability
+### 2. Reliability

-  * Reliability is the probability that a product will continue to work normally over a specified interval of time, under specified conditions
-  * Considered reliable if it keeps delivering its services even when one or several of its software or hardware components fail
+  * Considered reliable if it keeps <ins>delivering its services even when one or several of its software or hardware components fail</ins>
   * If a user has added an item to their shopping cart, the system is expected not to lose it.
   A reliable distributed system <ins>**achieves this through redundancy**</ins> of both the software components and data.
   If the server carrying the user’s shopping cart fails, another server that has the exact replica of the shopping cart should replace it